hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 >Note: Wait a minute, where is the `other` folder?
 Git will ignore folders that are empty.
 If you would like to make sure Git recognizes an empty folder, you can put a file in it.
 If you don't want to clutter your empty folders, you can put a hidden file  with a name starting with a `.`, such as `.gitkeep`, in the folder.

->Note: to the right of each file, you'll see a `+` in a box.
+>Note: To the right of each file, you'll see a `+` in a box.
 This indicates that these are newly added files.
 If you were to delete a file, you would see a `-`, and if you modify an existing file, you'll see a `dot`

 These changes have been noted, but this new *version* of the repository is not yet recorded (saved) by Git.
 A **commit** tells Git that you made some changes which you want to record.
 Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file(s) at that point.
 You can actually record or commit modifications to multiple files/folders at once. i.e. single commit can have multiple updates.